Azure/Service-Fabric-Troubleshooting-Guides/Cluster/Service Fabric Azure Active Directory configuration in Azure portal.md

 A Service Fabric cluster offers several entry points to its management functionality, including the web-based [Service Fabric Explorer][service-fabric-visualizing-your-cluster] and [Visual Studio][service-fabric-manage-application-in-visual-studio].
 As a result, you will create two Azure AD applications to control access to the cluster: one web application and one native application.
 After the applications are created, you will assign users to read-only and admin roles.

-> [!NOTE]
-> On Linux, you must complete the following steps before you create the cluster.
+**NOTE:** On Linux, you must complete the following steps before you create the cluster.
 On Windows, you also have the option to [configure Azure AD authentication for an existing cluster](https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/Security/Configure%20Azure%20Active%20Directory%20Authentication%20for%20Existing%20Cluster.md).

-> [!NOTE]
-> It is a [known issue](https://github.com/microsoft/service-fabric/issues/399) that applications and nodes on Linux AAD-enabled clusters cannot be viewed in Azure Portal.
+**NOTE:** It is a [known issue](https://github.com/microsoft/service-fabric/issues/399) that applications and nodes on Linux AAD-enabled clusters cannot be viewed in Azure Portal.

-> [!NOTE]
-> Azure Active Directory now requires an application (app registration) publishers domain to be verified or use of default scheme.
+**NOTE:** Azure Active Directory now requires an application (app registration) publishers domain to be verified or use of default scheme.
 See [Configure an application's publisher domain](https://docs.microsoft.com/azure/active-directory/develop/howto-configure-publisher-domain) and [AppId Uri in single tenant applications will require use of default scheme or verified domains](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-breaking-changes#appid-uri-in-single-tenant-applications-will-require-use-of-default-scheme-or-verified-domains) for additional information.

 ## Prerequisites